MoveOnOrg/actionkit-templates/README.md

 Please note that this package installs the version of Django used on ActionKit production, so use a virtualenv if you develop using Django on your computer so it doesn't change your local version.

+For testing, you will also want to run:

+   pip install selenium==3.8.0 pyvirtualdisplay

 Environment
 ===========